Incredible Stephen Sondheim Collection Being Auctioned at UES Gallery

 What most don’t know about him is that he was an avid collector, accumulating Victorian and Edwardian-era furniture and amassing a collection of antique puzzles, games, and machines.

-Examples of these include a French 18th-century game of the goose designed to teach morality for $400, a 1926 automobile card game for $120, several dice-rolling and chess-style games of chance for up to $600, and various children’s instructional games.
+Examples include a French 18th-century game of the goose designed to teach morality that sold for $3,520, a 1926 automobile card game for $2,304, several dice-rolling and chess-style games of chance for up to $2,200, and various children’s instructional games.

-Some of the pricier items include an 18th-century Russian blown glass goblet for $5,000 and a billiards table for $18,000.
+One of the pricier items, a fabergé enameled silver-gilt and wood-covered box, sold for a whopping $70,350.

 Issued by the music publisher Broadcast Music Inc. (BMI) and dated December 12, 1948, the check for 74 cents—yes, 74 cents.
 As there are no cancellation marks on the check, it’s believed it was never cashed.

-The exact songs Sondheim was being paid for is unknown but come from one of first musicals, Phinney’s Rainbow, a campus life parody whose title a play on the popular musical Finian’s Rainbow, and the middle name of then Williams president, James Phinney Baxter III.
+The exact songs Sondheim was being paid for are unknown but come from one of his first musicals, Phinney’s Rainbow, a campus life parody whose title is a play on the popular musical Finian’s Rainbow, and the middle name of then Williams president, James Phinney Baxter III.

-Sondheim wrote a whopping twenty-five songs for Phinney’s Rainbow, which was performed four times by student theatrical group Cap & Bells in the spring of 1948.
-Three of the songs were published by BMI and their performance earned the tyro composer...
+Sondheim wrote a whopping twenty-five songs for Phinney’s Rainbow, performed four times by the student theatrical group Cap & Bells in the spring of 1948.
+BMI published three of the songs, and their performance earned the tyro composer...
 74 cents.

-That the Doyle catalog estimates a sale price of $100 - $200 is just one testament to Sondheim’s cult following— and his lasting value.

 A group of three carnival bean bag targets depicting German WWII Wehrmacht figures - an officer, a soldier, and a woman auxiliary.
 England: circa 1939-1945.
 Approximately 26 inches tall; Carved and painted wood figures in two parts, the body and the head, the two parts attached with a metal hinged mechanism on the reverse.